Civilians killed in airstrikes that followed 2 US deaths in Afghanistan

 Last month, Taliban fighters briefly infiltrated parts of Kunduz, Afghanistan’s fifth-largest city.
 The insurgents occupied the entire city last year before being expelled by government forces.

-Fighting has continued in Kunduz province, were about 100 NATO advisers and an undisclosed number of other troops are assisting the Afghans.
+Fighting has continued in Kunduz province, where about 100 NATO advisers and an undisclosed number of other troops are assisting the Afghans.

-The servicemembers’ deaths come two weeks after two other Americans, including Army Sgt.
-Douglas J. Riney, were killed in an insider attack near a NATO coalition base in Kabul.
+The servicemembers’ deaths come two weeks after two Americans — a civilian and Army Sgt.
+Douglas J. Riney — were killed in an insider attack near a NATO coalition base in Kabul.
 More than 2,200 U.S. military personnel have died in Afghanistan since 2001.

 Zubair Babakarkhail contributed to this report.